 - XPath and CSS selectors: When you are looking to target a specific element that is unlikely to change or if you would like additional control over a find step, XPath or CSS selectors can be used to create a custom find.
 However, it is important to note that custom finds do not have the ability to auto-heal.

-There are a number of benefits to creating targeted find steps, including the following:
+There are a number of benefits to creating targeted find steps with Configure Find, including the following:

 - Resiliency: As your application changes over time, mabl is more likely to continue finding the correct element, even if some of the attributes change.

 - Auto-healing: By specifying what attributes are most important to you, mabl is able to accurately auto-heal.

 - Versatility: By configuring find steps using data-driven variables, the intention behind a find step can be modified for a range of values.